Alghuti-Portfolio/DuBBaPP/README.md

 ## Installation Guide

-1. Create a new Google Cloud Project.
+A. Create a new Google Cloud Project.

-2. Enable these Google Cloud APIs:
+B. Enable these Google Cloud APIs:

 - Cloud Storage
 - Speech-to-Text